Ultimate Pizza Dough Recipe

 - If you’re making this gluten-free, know that the dough is not going to rise.
 I let mine sit, but the gluten doesn’t form, because, obviously.
 So instead you just press the dough into the pan instead of rolling it out.
 The end result is more like a crunchy crust/chewy cracker.

-- On baking: if you want that crunchy bottom crust it is SUPER IMPORTANT that your oven be HOT HOT HOT (450-500°F) and that you preheat your pan.
+- On baking: if you want that crunchy bottom crust it is SUPER IMPORTANT that preheat your oven to 500°F and that you preheat your pan.
 Put the pan in the oven to preheat while the oven heats.
 Make your pizza on a parchment paper then carefully transfer it to the hot pan (on the parchment).
 It’ll sear the bottom to give it a browned and crunchier feel than if you just put the dough on the pan and bake it.

 Check out my video to see how easy this pizza dough recipe is to make!
 If I can make it, so can you.